nsf/gocode/README.md

 ## An autocompletion daemon for the Go programming language

-Gocode is a helper tool which is intended to be integrated with your source code editor, like vim and emacs.
+Gocode is a helper tool which is intended to be integrated with your source code editor, like vim, neovim and emacs.
 It provides several advanced capabilities, which currently includes:

  - Context-sensitive autocompletion